emtee40/adebar-wiki/adebar-gui.md

 ## Suggestion for implementing a GUI
 Browsing the code, you might have seen the main script is not simply called `adebar`, but `adebar-cli`.
-That was done incidentally, with a GUI pendant in mind – which should be named `adebar-gui`.
+That was done on purpose, with a GUI pendant in mind – which should be named `adebar-gui`.

 Interfacing with the CLI script shouldn't be a big deal.
 My "basic ideas" on